Raessan/siam_tracking/README.md

 ### Training

 With the configured parameters in the `config` file.
 The `train_tracker.ipynb` can be executed to train the algorithm.
-The combination that worked best for me was to divide the training into two phases:

-1. `LAYERS_FREEZE=4`, `LEARNING_RATE = 0.0001` and trained for 3 epochs.
-2. `LAYERS_FREEZE=3`, `LEARNING_RATE = 0.00001` and trained for 2 epochs from the previous trained model of step 1.

-(The rest of parameters are default).
+Since dinov3 already provides good features, I just trained for one epoch using the default configuration.

 ### Inference